Christopher Langan

-Christopher Michael Langan (born March 25, 1952) is an American horse rancher and autodidact who has been reported to score very highly on IQ tests.
-Langan's IQ was estimated on ABC's 20/20 to be between 195 and 210, and in 1999 he was described by some journalists as "the smartest man in America" or "in the world".
+Christopher Michael Langan (born March 25, 1952) is an American horse rancher and former bar bouncer, known for scoring highly on an IQ test that gained him entry to a high-IQ society and for being formerly listed in the Guinness Book of Records high IQ section under the pseudonym of Eric Hart, alongside Marilyn vos Savant and Keith Raniere.
+The record was discontinued in 1990, as high IQs are considered too unreliable to document as world records.
+Langan was later a subject of Malcolm Gladwell's 2008 book Outliers: The Story of Success, in which the journalist sought to understand why Langan's high IQ had not led to greater success in life – Langan has no degree, having twice dropped out of college.
+The book compared him with J. Robert Oppenheimer and focused on the influence of their respective environments on success.

+Langan has spent many years working on his idea that he calls the "cognitive-theoretic model of the universe" which proposes that reality is a self-simulation.
+He self-published a book about it in 2002.
+In interviews and self-published writings, he has expressed beliefs in a variety of fringe proposals and conspiracy theories, including arguing in favor of eugenics to prevent "genomic degradation", opposition to interracial relationships, and support for the 9/11 truth movement.
+His political opinions have gained him a following among the alt-right.

 Biography

 Langan was born in 1952 in San Francisco, California.
 His mother, Mary Langan-Hansen (née Chappelle, 1932–2014), was the daughter of a wealthy shipping executive but was cut off from her family.
 Langan's biological father left before he was born, and is said to have died in Mexico.
 Langan's mother married three more times, and had a son by each husband.
-Her second husband was murdered, and her third died by suicide.
-Langan grew up with the fourth husband Jack Langan, who has been described as a "failed journalist" who went on drinking sprees and disappeared from the house, locked the kitchen cabinets so the four boys could not get to the food in them and used a bullwhip as a disciplinary measure.
+Her second husband was murdered, and her third killed himself.
+Langan grew up with the fourth husband Jack Langan, who has been described as a "failed journalist" who used a bullwhip as a disciplinary measure and went on drinking sprees, disappearing from the house, locking the kitchen cabinets so the four boys could not get to the food in them.
 The family was very poor; Langan recalls that they all had only one set of clothes each.
 The family moved around, living for a while in a teepee on an Indian reservation, then later in Virginia City, Nevada.
 When the children were in grade school, the family moved to Bozeman, Montana, where Langan spent most of his childhood.

-During elementary school, Langan repeatedly skipped grades, and was bullied by his peers.
-He claims to have been beaten by his stepfather, Jack Langan, who denies this.
-At age 12, Langan began weight training, which he says was motivated by the desire to fight back against bullies.
-He eventually ejected his stepfather from the household.